 "It's truly a big difference between firms that have adopted these practices and firms that haven't," Delmas said.
 "I expected a contrast, but not such a strong, robust jump in productivity."

 The researchers suggest that the boost in productivity can be related to employees seeing green companies as a sign of a positive work environment that encourages cooperation between workers.
 The research also found that green employers are viewed more favorably by investors because of links to effective management practices and cost-efficient practices.
-Companies that had voluntarily adopted international standards and labels such as "organic" and "fair-trade"and companies with International Organization for Standardization's ISO 14001 certification, a voluntary industry standard program, were also considered green for the purposes of the study.
+Companies that had voluntarily adopted international standards and labels such as "were also considered green for the purposes of the study.

 "It's a counterpoint to people thinking that environmental practices are detrimental to the firm," Delmas said.
 "Green practices make a company more attractive because so many employees want to work for a company that is green, but we also argue in this paper that it's more than just wanting to work there — it's working more."